Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/connection-events.md

 ---

-When you need to react to connection / disconnection events for yourself and other clients, you can use `NetworkManager.OnConnectionEvent` as a single unified source of information about changes to the network topology. `OnConnectionEvent` will receive a `ConnectionEventData` struct detailing the relevant information about the connection state change:
+When you need to react to connection or disconnection events for yourself and other clients, you can use `NetworkManager.OnConnectionEvent` as a unified source of information about changes to the network topology. `OnConnectionEvent` will receive a `ConnectionEventData` struct detailing the relevant information about the connection state change:

 ```csharp
 public enum ConnectionEvent